igr/eddi/eddi-sqlite/README.md

 All operations are thread-safe through:
 - Kotlin coroutines with proper dispatchers
-- Database connection pooling via Exposed
+- Connection management with automatic cleanup
 - Mutex protection for critical initialization sections
 - ACID guarantees from SQLite transactions